 Day 16:

-We spend a full day at a reserve outside of Mumbai where the critically endangered Forest Owlet was found at the end of 2014.
-This central Indian endemic remained undiscovered for 113 years until its discovery just over 15 years ago and is still very little-known.
-We will have a full day and following morning in search of this once-mythical species and other species possibly while we search for the owl include Vigors's Sunbird, a range-restricted endemic, Mottled Wood Owl, Indian Scops Owl, Jungle Nightjar, Jungle Owlet, Western Crowned Warbler, White-eyed Buzzard, Indian Golden and Black-hooded Orioles, Jungle Bush Quail, Red Spurfowl, Brown-cheeked Fulvetta, Indian Paradise-flycatcher, Ultramarine Flycatcher, Pale-billed and Agile Flowerpeckers, Jerdon's and Gold-fronted Leafbird and plenty more widespread central Indian species.
+We spend a full day at a reserve outside of Mumbai where the Endangered Forest Owlet was found at the end of 2014.
+This central Indian endemic remained undiscovered for 113 years until its discovery just over 25 years ago and is still very little-known.
+We will have a full day and following morning in search of this once-mythical species and other species possible while we search for the owl include Vigors’s Sunbird – a range-restricted endemic, Mottled Wood Owl, Indian Scops Owl, Jungle Nightjar, Jungle Owlet, Western Crowned Warbler, White-eyed Buzzard, Indian Golden and Black-hooded Orioles, Jungle Bush Quail, Brown-cheeked Fulvetta and plenty more widespread central Indian species.
+Night Atgaon.

 Day 17:

-After final mornings birding we head back to Mumbai in the afternoon for a final, sumptuous dinner.
-Night at hotel close to Mumbai Airport.
+After final mornings birding in Tansa, we head back to Mumbai in the afternoon for a final dinner.
+Night in Mumbai.

 Day 18: